 Community participation: 'Yarn bombing' trees at Haden State School and in Crow's Nest Day, for Goombungee's Jacaranda Festival.
-ANZAC Parades at Goombungee for Goomgungee/Haden ANZAC Day Ceremony.

 How Information and Communication Technologies are used to Assist Learning

 All year levels use computers on a daily basis.
 High level usage is enabled by a student to computer ratio just less than 1:1.
 Computers and ICT are integrated into all key learning areas across the school and are viewed as being one more vital tool to enhance and support learning.